About Our Doctoral Program

 - Nicole Simons.
 GIS Business Process Analyst, BNSF Railway

 - Justin Stoler.
-Assistant Professor of Geography and Public Health Sciences, University of Miami
+Associate Professor of Geography and Public Health Sciences, University of Miami

 - Martin Swobodzinski.
-Assistant Professor of Geography, Portland State University
+Associate Professor of Geography, Portland State University

 - Alexandra Syphard.
 Research Scientist, Conservation Biology Institute